Research Faculty Policies and Procedures (Policy 5010)

 2.5.2 Initial Title

 a.
-The initial title of the appointment is determined by comparison with the following criteria:
+The initial title of the appointment is determined by the following criteria:

 b.
 Assistant Research Professor is the usual entry-level rank for individuals with little or no experience beyond the degree requirements.
 The candidate’s resume and letters of reference should document independent capability for conducting reliable research, the capacity to generate significant external funding to support research, a potential for substantive professional growth, and a collegial approach to the academic research environment.